tlienart/Xranklin.jl/docs/syntax/basics.md

 }

-you can also skip lines which will act as a paragraph break _within_ the blockquote:
+You can also skip lines which will act as a paragraph break _within_ the blockquote:

 \showmd{
   > ABC